Venice winner Andersson - bored by stories, inspired by 'Godot'

 One of them, showing people in business suits bailing out of an airliner, while the rest of the passengers watch in surprise, turns out to be an advertisement for a bank.

-His more recent films have won a cult following in Europe for their quirky, often dark sense of humor - which pretty much reflects the outlook of their creator.
+His more recent films have won a cult following in Europe for their quirky, often dark sense of humour - which pretty much reflects the outlook of their creator.

 "I mean, none of us will have a happy end in our life," he said.